Do you know a woman who is being abused? A legal rights handbook

 Family Court Support Workers

-Family Court Support Workers provide support to victims of family violence who are involved in the family court process.
+Family Court Support Workers provide support to people who have experienced family violence and are involved in the family court process.
 A Family Court Support Worker can:

-If you have questions about the program, or need help finding your service provider, call the Victim Support Line (VSL).
+If you have questions about the program, or need help finding a service provider, call the Victim Support Line (VSL).

 Toll-free (VSL): 1-888-579-2888